learn-co-students/module-one-final-project-guidelines-chicago-web-career-040119/README.md

 ////Stories////
-A User shall be able to retrieve the total value of all cryptocurrencies in their wallet in USD (Read) A User shall be able to find the top three cryptocurrencies by price (in USD) in their wallet (Read) A User shall be able to find the top three cryptocurrencies by value (in USD) in their wallet (Read) A User shall be able to find the top coin by volume in their wallet (Read)
+A User shall be able to retrieve the total value of all cryptocurrencies in their wallet in USD (Read) A User shall be able to retrieve the total value of all cryptocurrencies in their wallet in USD (Read) A User shall be able to find the top three cryptocurrencies by price (in USD) in their wallet (Read) A User shall be able to find the top three cryptocurrencies by value (in USD) in their wallet (Read) A User shall be able to find the top coin by volume in their wallet (Read)